Caseindeed/cybersecurity-labs/README.md

 ---

 ## 📌 About Me
-I’m based in **Charlotte, NC** and currently pursuing a career in cybersecurity after 10+ years in software QA.
+I’m based in **Charlotte, NC** and currently focused on advancing my career in cybersecurity.
 My focus is on **SOC Analyst roles**, with a long-term goal of advancing into **cloud and AI security**.

 ---